feliixk/snakegame/README.md

 # snakegame

-Snake game assignment for the course DA377C
+Snake game assignment for the course DA377C.

+Vanilla JS, HTML & CSS.

 Start game by pressing any of the arrow keys (up, down, right , left)